Tgo1014/Instabox-for-Instagram/README.md

 ## What was used ?
 - Kotlin
 - Kotlin DSL for gradle settings
+- Coroutines
+- Flow
 - MVVM
 - Hilt
-- Jetpack (ViewModel, LiveData, etc)
+- Jetpack Components
 - ViewBinding
 - Interactors
 - Retrofit
 - Moshi
 - Timber
 - Glide
-- Coroutines
 - ~~Firebase~~ (Removed on most recent versions to allow the project to be build without an Google Services token)
 - ~~Admob~~ (Removed on most recent versions to allow the project to be build without an AdMob key)